gjeanmart/kauri-content/loom_tutorial/README.md

 $ npm install truffle-hdwallet-provider loom-truffle-provider dotenv --save-dev
 ```

-6. Copy your private key from the file generating previously (priv_key)
+6. Copy your private key from the file previously generated (priv_key)

-7. Create a .env in the Truffle project and copy the private key like this
+7. Create a **.env** in the Truffle project and copy the private key like this

 ```
 PRIVATE_KEY="0kwCi...iWNNw=="
 ```

-8. Open the file truffle.js and add the following configuration
+8. Open the file **truffle.js** and add the following configuration

 ```
 require('dotenv').config();